barbarbar338/lib/personal_page/blog/personal-page-rewrite.md

 ## What's New?
 ---
-Well, I made lot's of new things. *I won't show the transition effects, let the fun part be up to you.*
+Well, I made lots of new things. *I won't show the transition effects, let the fun part be up to you.*

 ## Landing Page
 ---